Under Mississippi law, a person commits an assault if he:

 The physical injury involved in a simple assault must be a minor injury like a cut, scrape and bruise.
 If the offender causes more serious injury, such as a broken bone or an injury that requires surgery or hospitalization, the crime is an aggravated assault, which is a more serious offense than simple assault.
 For information on this crime and assault with a deadly weapon, see Aggravated Assault in Mississippi.

-A person who is convicted of simple assault in Mississippi can be sentenced to up to six months in jail or a $500 fine, or both.
+A person who is convicted of simple assault in Mississippi can be sentenced to up to six months in jail, fined up to $500, or both.

 Simple assault in Mississippi is a misdemeanor unless it is committed against certain victims designated in the statute.
 Mississippi law designates several "special" victims.
 They include but are not limited to:

 If a special victim is designated by his employment status, he must be performing his duties as an employee at the time of the assault.
-Simple assault against one of these special victims is a felony in Mississippi and punishable by up to five years in prison or a fine up to $1,000.
+Simple assault against one of these special victims is a felony in Mississippi and punishable by up to five years in prison, a fine up to $1,000, or both.

 When a simple assault is an intentional assault committed against a pregnant woman and the offender knew of the pregnancy, the offender is subject to the following penalties:

-Simple assault committed against a spouse, a family member who resides or previously resided with the offender, or someone whom the offender is dating is simple domestic violence and can subject the offender to higher penalties under certain circumstances.
+Simple assault committed against a current or former spouse, a family member who resides or previously resided with the offender, a parent, grandparent, child, grandchild, or someone whom the offender is dating is simple domestic violence and can subject the offender to higher penalties under certain circumstances.
 For information about the crime of domestic violence in Mississippi, see Criminal Domestic Violence Laws in Mississippi.

 A court in Mississippi can impose a "remand" or a suspended sentence and probation for simple assault.
 On a remand, the court does not impose jail or prison time, but imposes certain conditions on the defendant such as probation, counseling or other treatment, or community service.
 At the end of the remand period, if the defendant satisfies the conditions and completes the period without further criminal activity or arrests, the case is dismissed.
 The arrest and dismissal will be part of the defendant's criminal record.